learn-the-web/topics/javascript-effects.md

 If we want to use smooth scrolling and [**☛ CSS Parallax**](/topics/css-animations-effects/#parallax) together, there’s just a few minor changes we have to make.

-In our Javascript we have to target a new element as the scrollable:
+In our JavaScript we have to target a new element as the scrollable:

 ```js
 $('.nav').localScroll({